We The People

 This conclusion ran counter to the Administration's emphasis on the choice retained by property owners as to what specific energy efficiency investments they must make.
 From a housing activist perspective, the testimony of Enterprise Community Partners, a hands-on organization involved in financing and building affordable homes added credibility to the aspirations of the legislation and could help allay the fears of the Condo and Co-op Council.
 Through its Green Communities program, Enterprise has created more than 3000 green affordable homes for low-income New Yorkers.
 Based on its real-world experience around the nation, Enterprise testified that, "new and existing properties that achieve 20 percent to 30 percent greater energy efficiency generate substantial cost savings from lower energy and water use".

 Then there was the toothless tiger problem.
 At least two union-related witnesses who supported the overall intent of the legislation raised concerns about the lack of explicit enforcement provisions applicable to violators.
-This should ring a bell with Torchlight readers, where I wrote
+This should ring a bell with Torchlight readers from Getting Down To Work, where I wrote

 The benchmarking bill's explicit enforcement language is unique among the four pieces of legislation.
 It spells out that failure to file mandatory benchmarking reports by the stipulated due date makes building owners subject to a Buildings Department notice of a "lesser" violation, which could entail a Commissioner's Order to correct the problem.
 Property owners are also required to retain relevant documents that must be available for inspection and audit by the Department.
 Curiously, there is no language that addresses the filing of false, misleading or incomplete data.